Share

 Income statement – The income statement of a company shows the revenues, expenses, net income, and earnings per share.
 It is the most important financial statement because it depicts the overall performance of a company.

-Statement of financial position – It comprises of a companies assets, liabilities, and equity.
+Statement of financial position – It comprises a companies assets, liabilities, and equity.

 Cash flow statement – A cash flow statement shows the monetary position of a company with the help of cash inflows and outflows during a particular financial period.